goswamimohit/starter-hugo-academic/content/authors/admin/_index.md

 organizations:

 # Short bio (displayed in user profile at end of posts)
-bio:
-- 👋 Hi, I’m @goswamimohit
-- 👀 I’m interested in data science ,drugs , biology , anthropology and sociology.
-- 🌱 I’m currently learning data science ,python ,Machine learning ,EDA etc
+bio: 🌱 I’m currently learning data science ,python ,Machine learning ,EDA etc
-- 💞️ I’m looking to collaborate on data science project specifically related to biology.

 # Interests to show in About widget
 interests: